Gender Incongruence and Gender Dysphoria

 Definitions of terminology regarding sex and gender include the following:

-• Cisgender: Used to describe people whose gender identity and gender expression align with the sex assigned at birth.
+• Cisgender: Used to describe an individual whose gender identity and gender expression align with the sex assigned at birth.

-• Gender nonconforming: Describes people whose gender identity or gender expression differs from the gender norms associated with the sex they were assigned at birth.
+• Gender nonconforming: Describes an individual whose gender identity or gender expression differs from the gender norms associated with the sex they were assigned at birth.

 • Trans-affirmative: Being aware, respectful, and supportive of the needs of transgender and gender-nonconforming individuals.

-Gender incongruence or dysphoria in children may develop as early as age 2 to 3 years old.
+Gender incongruence or dysphoria in children may develop as early as age 2 to 3 years.
 Some people do not recognize feelings of gender incongruence until adolescence or adulthood.

 Gender incongruence and gender dysphoria symptoms in children